- What are flyweight executors?

 The memory usage depends on the complexity of the pipeline.

 To reduce the resource usage of flyweight executors, you should use shell steps for any logic in your pipeline that requires significant machine resources.
 For example, rather than directly calling a Java or Groovy library in your Pipeline, consider moving that logic into a standalone script and executing it via a shell step that calls Groovy from the command line.
-Using these steps also makes the Pipeline-specific parts easier to test and improves the stability of your Jenkins master overall.
+Using these steps also makes the Pipeline-specific parts easier to test and improves the stability of your Jenkins controller overall.